A yard rake and fall leaves in front of a blue storage shed

 Sprinklers:

-When storing your Melnor® sprinklers, it’s important to remember that, similar to water timers, poor water quality can cause debris and sediment buildup.
+When storing your Melnor® sprinklers, remember that, as with water timers, poor water quality can lead to debris and sediment buildup.
 This causes the motor to back up and stops the sprinkler from oscillating regularly.
-You should rinse and flush water through the sprinkler periodically to prevent this, not just when bringing it inside for the winter.
-Do this by removing the end cap plug, attaching the sprinkler to a hose or faucet, and running water through it.
+You should rinse and flush the sprinkler with water periodically to prevent this, not just when bringing it inside for the winter.
+You can do this by removing the end cap plug, attaching the sprinkler to a hose or faucet, and running water through it.
 Use the end cap plug, which doubles as a nozzle cleaner, to clean each individual nozzle head.
 If you use a filter washer with your sprinklers, spray off any built-up sediments on the washer that may cause blockages.

-Once cleaned, let the sprinkler air out and store it inside, in a dry location, away from freezing temperatures.
+Once cleaned, let the sprinkler air out and store it indoors, in a dry location, away from freezing temperatures.

 Read our sprinkler cleaning and maintenance guide for more information.